FreddeITsupport98/zypper-automatik-helper-/README.md

     * Runs the Python script `~/.local/bin/zypper-notify-updater.py`.
     * Because it runs in user-space, it has the correct D-Bus environment variables to display notifications reliably.
 * **Timer:** `~/.config/systemd/user/zypper-notify-user.timer`
-    * Default (aggressive): runs a few seconds after being activated and then every few seconds (`OnActiveSec`), so checks for updates frequently while your user session is running.
+    * Default: `OnBootSec=5sec`, `OnCalendar=minutely` (checks for updates and sends notifications roughly once per minute while your user session is running).
     * You can tone this down (for example, to run only every 10 minutes or 1 hour) using:
       ```bash
       systemctl --user edit --full zypper-notify-user.timer